libbymiller/libbybot_eleven/pi/README.md

 accept access to the the mic and camera.
 Allow it using the mouse.

 Then connect to https://your-server:8443/remote11.html on a laptop, ideally in Chrome.
-You should see whatever the camera is pointing at, and be able to hear too, and speak.
+You should see whatever the Pi's camera is pointing at, and be able to hear too, and speak.
 You don't need the mouse or screen any more.

 Longer term, you need to figure out how to do notifications.
 There's a